jimmyleongth/DP-203-Data-Engineer/Instructions/Labs/LAB_02_queries_using_serverless_sql_pools.md

     - **3) External file formats**: `QuotedCsvWithHeader` and `SynapseParquetFormat`.
     - **4) Views**: `CustomerInfo`.

-## Exercise 2: Securing access to data through using a serverless SQL pool in Azure Synapse Analytics
+## Exercise 2: Securing access to data using a serverless SQL pool in Azure Synapse Analytics

 Tailwind Traders wants to enforce that any kind of modifications to sales data can happen in the current year only, while allowing all authorized users to query the entirety of data.
 They have a small group of admins who can modify historic data if needed.